boise-angularjs/auth-example/README.md

 # Authentication Example [![Build Status](https://travis-ci.org/boise-angularjs/auth-example.svg?branch=master)](https://travis-ci.org/boise-angularjs/auth-example)

 ### Overview
-This is an example of how you can use the promise api in AngularJS in both your authentication process and routing.
+This is an example of how you can use the AngularJS promise api in both your authentication process and routing.
 This example uses the following:

 * Firebase + AngularFire
 * Angular-Local-Storage [see project](https://github.com/grevory/angular-local-storage)